-Basic Restrictions, Withholding Tables
+Basic Restrictions; Withholding Tables

-The Commission recommends that the amount of a debtor's earnings subject to withholding by the employer under a wage garnishment be limited by statute.
+The amount of a debtor's earnings subject to withholding by the employer under a wage garnishment be limited by statute.
 The statute should prescribe a formula under which definite amounts would be deducted for federal and state income taxes, social security, and state disability insurance.
 Similar deductions are made under federal law; however, these deductions are based on the actual deductions taken from the wages of the particular debtor.
-The Commission recommends that, in all cases, the deductions for federal and state income taxes be based on the amount that would be withheld from the gross earnings of a single person who claims one tax exemption.
+Under the formula proposed, the deductions for federal and state income taxes, be based on the amount that would be withheld from the gross earnings of a single person who claims one tax exemption.

-^{20 15} U.S.C. § 1672(b).
+^{ 15} U.S.C. § 1672(b).

-In addition to the deductions listed above, the Commission recommends that an additional deduction-based on the federal minimum hourly wage-be allowed in determining the amount of a debtor's earnings which are subject to garnishment.
+In addition to the deductions listed above

+an additional deduction-based on the federal minimum hourly wage- gallowed in determining the amount of a debtor's earnings which are subject to garnishment.
 This additional deduction for any workweek would equal 30 times the federal minimum hourly wage.
-After making these deductions, the Commission recommends that 25 percent of the earnings remaining (i.e., the debtor's "nonexempt earnings") be subject to withholding under an earnings withholding order.
+After making these deductions, 25 percent of the earnings remaining (i.e., the debtor's "nonexempt earnings") should be subject to withholding under an earnings withholding order.